usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 5-10 min

 **Activity instructions**:
-- Purpose: Participants can explain the advantages and challenges of an agile approach to contracting officers
+- Purpose: Participants can explain the advantages and challenges of an agile approach to contracting officers.
 - Expected outcomes: Participants and contracting officers share an understanding of the pros and cons of agile development methods.
 - Materials needed:
     - None
 - Instructions for facilitator:
     - Prompt: What benefits and challenges might agile development methods present to contracting officers?

 _Facilitator themes to look for_:
 - Flexibility vs. scope definition tension